jerryyangboyu/AS_classes/README.md

 # Python program example for AS CAIE
-this git repository is used to store example python code in order to distribute to teachers or other students.
-If you found some bugs or issues, you can pull requests or create an github issue
+This git repository is used to store example python code in order to distribute to teachers or other students.
+If you find some bugs or issues, you can pull requests or create a github issue

 ## Environment
 - Python 3.8.1